dainst/idai-field/manual/manual.en.md

 <p align="center"><img src="images/en/search/search_filter.png" alt="Search filter"/></p>

 After entering a search term and/or choosing a resource type, only the resources matching these filter criteria are shown.
-In the **overview** and the **operation views**, this affects all resources in the left sidebar and on the map (in map view) respectively the elements of the list (in list view).
-In the **image overview**, all images shown in the grid are affected by the search filter.
+In the **overview** and the **operation tabs**, this affects all resources in the left sidebar and on the map (in map view) respectively the elements of the list (in list view).
+In the **image management**, all images shown in the grid are affected by the search filter.

 #### Type filter

 <p align="center"><img src="images/en/search/filter_menu.png" alt="Type filter selection"/></p>

 The type filter button allows you to choose a resource type.
 There are supertypes and subtypes: If you choose a subtype (e. g.
 "Layer"), only the resources of the respective type are shown.
-In constrast, if you choose a supertype (e. g.
+In contrast, if you choose a supertype (e. g.
 "Stratigraphical unit"), the resources of the selected type as well as all of its subtypes (e. g.
 "Layer", "Grave", "Architecture", "Floor" etc.) are included.
-The current context decides which types are available:
-In the overview you can choose operation types, in the image overview image types etc.
+The current context decides which types are available: In the overview you can choose operation types, in the image management image types etc.

 #### Text filter